 - Comprehensive cottage update – Updates include new safety windows, durable and attractive flooring, energy efficient lighting, child-friendly furniture and wall finishes throughout the main living space and bedrooms.

-- Renovated recreation space – Incorporating a serene landscape in the renovation adds to the outdoor activities offered on KVC’s 75-acre campus provides mental and physiological benefits that contribute to healing and therapy.
+- Renovated recreation space – Incorporating a serene landscape in the renovation adds to the outdoor activities offered on KVC’s 75-acre campus and provides mental and physiological benefits that contribute to healing and therapy.

 - Personal items – While some children bring belongings from home during their stay, others arrive without.
 Volunteers stocked the shelves with pillow pets, bedding, bath and beauty products, board games, toys and more for children to enjoy and take with them.